aroyan/sass-boilerplate/README.md

 # SASS Boilerplate

-This is a my SASS Boilerplate with some customize styles
+This is a my SASS Boilerplate with some reset base styles

 ## Table of contents